 Construction: Single unit Display: 24x80 character cells Character matrix: 7x7 Screen size: 8.3" x 4.1" Character set: Complete US ASCII (128 codes) Keys: 63 in ANSI X4.14-1971 typewriter layout Auxilliary keypad: 19 keys (digits, arrows, function keys) Interface: RS-232/V.24, 20mA Communication Speeds: 75,110,150,300,600,1200,2400,4800,9600 bps Dimensions: 14.1" x 20.9" x 27.2" Minimum table depth: 17.7" Weight: 44 pounds

 Date: 1975.
 Digital's first upper/lower case video terminal.
 Its previous video terminals, the VT05 and VT50, were upper-case only.

-In 1978, DEC announced the VT78, was a word processer made by putting a PDP-8 computer chip and some memory inside a VT52 and adding an external RX02 dual 8-inch floppy disk drive.
+In 1978, DEC announced the VT78, which was a word processer made by putting a PDP-8 computer chip and some memory inside a VT52 and adding an external RX02 dual 8-inch floppy disk drive.
 This was the predecessor to the DECmate.

 Most recent update: Wed Jul 28 15:04:22 2004